jenny0714/Meercart/idea.md

   - Name
   - Price

-### Cart
+### Cart:
   - Id
   - Master Member
-  - Shopping List (contain name of product, number of product, price of product, owner of product )
+  - Shopping List (contain name of product, number of product, price of product, owner of product, time of product)